Why Tactics Stop Working at $80K: What $150K Operators Do Instead

 This is what The 3% Lever demonstrates—compound improvement beats random pivots.

-The question: How do you extract yourself from execution without quality dropping?
+The question: How do you extract yourself from execution without a drop in quality?

 You’re the bottleneck (every client needs you, every decision needs you)